LeonIsCoding/PythonGymApp/README.md

 The methods I have done have been easy to implement using Python.
 The methods I wanted have been easy to pick up and learn.
 ### What's been harder?
-Developing the UI using tkinter has been a challenge, it is much harder to use than using Visual Studio's Form Designer.
+Developing the UI using tkinter has been a challenge, it is much harder to use than Visual Studio's Form Designer.